 Application information for an Oklahoma certificate can be obtained in the Office of Professional Education, 325 Willard.
-Candidates seeking advisement concerning teacher certificates can be assisted by the teacher certification specialist in the Office of Professional Education.
+Candidates seeking advisement concerning teacher certificates can be assisted by the Certification Specialist in the Office of Professional Education.
 Oklahoma State University does not make a recommendation for a certificate or additional certification area until all criteria have been met for the Professional Education program and a passing score has been achieved on the Certification Examinations for Oklahoma Educators (CEOE).
-Applicants recommended by Oklahoma State University for a certificate or additional area of certification must have achieved grades of "P" in all sections of clinical practice.
+Applicants recommended by Oklahoma State University for a certificate or additional area of certificate.